decalog, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th

 Why did the Reformers insist on the regulative principle of worship as you explained it previously?

-The catechism was primarily worded this way since the Roman Catholic churches of the time were introducing strange forms of worship into the services that contradicted biblical principles of worship.
+Because the Roman Catholic churches of the time were introducing strange forms of worship into the services that contradicted biblical principles of worship.

 Give an example.

 The mass was the primary example where the Roman Catholic church taught that Jesus was sacrificed again and again, each time the mass was observed.
 Protestants knew this to be directly contrary to the Bible which taught that the sacrifice of Jesus was once for all.
-(Hebrews 7:27; 9:12; 10:10; 1 Timothy 2:5) There were many other such practices of the Roman Catholic church.
+(Hebrews 7:27; 9:12; 10:10; 1 Timothy 2:5) There were many other such practices in the liturgy of the Roman Catholic church.

 But do not protestants also use many forms of worship that are not commanded in the Bible?